Gunnarar/autophagy-app/README.md

   - Simple charts/timelines for fasting, symptoms, and food patterns.
   - Streaks, milestones, or "longest fast" badges.
 - **Personalization**
-  - Customizable quick actions (if reintroduced).
+  - Theme presets (light, dark, blue, red) and language picker live in Profile.
-  - Large text/dark mode toggle in Profile.
+  - Future: reintroduce customizable quick actions when the UX is ready.
 - **Medical Safety**
   - Medication logging (optional, with warnings for fasting/med conflicts).
   - Export logs as CSV/PDF for healthcare providers.